Skip to content

 ## Prerequisites

-Before you use a `more_like_this` query, make sure the fields you target are indexed, and their data type is either [`text`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/text/) or [`keyword`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/keyword/).
+Before you use a `more_like_this` query, ensure that the fields you target are indexed and their data type is either [`text`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/text/) or [`keyword`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/keyword/).

 If you reference documents in the `like` section, OpenSearch needs access to their content.
-By default, this is done through the `_source` field.
+This is typically done through the `_source` field, which is enabled by default.
 If `_source` is disabled, you must either store the fields individually or configure them to save [`term_vector`]({{site.url}}{{site.baseurl}}/field-types/mapping-parameters/term-vector/) data.

 Saving [`term_vector`]({{site.url}}{{site.baseurl}}/field-types/mapping-parameters/term-vector/) information when indexing documents can greatly accelerate `more_like_this` queries, because the engine can directly retrieve the important terms without re-analyzing the field text at query time.